St. Petersburg, Florida: Climate

 St. Petersburg has a humid subtropical climate (Köppen Cfa) with some characteristics of a tropical monsoon climate (Am), with a defined rainy season from June through September.
 Many portions of St. Petersburg, especially along the bay and in south St. Petersburg, have tropical microclimates due to the maritime influence of the Gulf of Mexico and Tampa Bay.
 As a result, tropical flora like coconut palms and royal palms can be found throughout the city, and the city is home to the Gizella Kopsick Palm Arboretum, a 2 acre park which houses over 500 palms and cycads, including a pair of large Jamaican Tall coconut palms which predate the freeze of 1989.
 St. Petersburg, like the rest of the Tampa Bay area, is occasionally affected by tropical storms and hurricanes.
-However, the last time a hurricane directly struck the city was in 1946.
+There were 2 hurricanes in 2024 that impacted St. Petersburg within 2 weeks of each other: Hurricane Helene followed by Hurricane Milton.
+However, both made landfall in other regions of the state (the Big Bend and Southwest Florida, respectively).
+The last time a hurricane directly struck the city was in 1921.

+Climate and sustainability initiatives

+The city adopted an Integrated Sustainability Action Plan in 2019, designed to help the city adopt sustainable practices.